theIvanR/torch-on-clunkers/README.md

 #  4. Apply patches
 ## 4.1 Patch Windows VC-Vars Overlay
-If you run the older pytorch versions you will get a bug:
+If you run the older pytorch versions you will get a bug due to distuitils change (AttributeError: module 'distutils' has no attribute '_msvccompiler')
 ```batch
 C:\Users\Admin\source\pytorch>python setup.py develop
 Building wheel torch-1.12.0a0+git664058f